Antiz96/malias/README.md

 ![Malias-Menu](https://user-images.githubusercontent.com/53110319/166229747-45705537-e3ac-413c-9d3d-ba3d0a541a83.png)
 <br>
 <br>
-*Alternatively, you can type the following commands to launch the associate function directly :*
+*Alternatively, you can type the following commands to launch the associated function directly :*
 <br>
 `malias --add` or `malias -a` to add an alias.
 <br>